Skip to content

 Profile

 Dr. Vidya Samadi is an Assistant Professor in Water Resources Engineering at Clemson University.
 Her research focuses on advancing the field of hydroinformatics and cyber-physical systems, specifically developing analytics and artificial intelligence (AI) computing systems for water system modeling including surface water informatics, irrigation hydrologic modeling, and water system management.
-Her research has been funded by federal agencies including multiple NSF programs.
-She was honored with the American Society of Civil Engineers Technical Merit Award for hydroinformatics tool development.
+Dr. Samadi was accepted into the 2024 cohort of NSF-Civil, Mechanical, and Manufacturing Innovation (CMMI)’s Game Changer Academies for Advancing Research Innovation.
 She received the 2024 Universities Council on Water Resources Mid Career Award for Applied Research for her research work on hydroinformatics and water system modeling.
-She serves as Chair of the Consortium of Universities for the Advancement of Hydrologic Science (CUAHSI) Informatics Committee and a Board Member of the International Environmental Modelling & Software Society.
+Dr. Samadi was honored with the American Society of Civil Engineers (ASCE) Technical Merit Award and the ASCE Outstanding Reviewer Award.
+She has served as Chair of the Consortium of Universities for the Advancement of Hydrologic Science (CUAHSI) Informatics Committee and a Board Member of the International Environmental Modelling & Software Society.

 Research Interests

-Academic Research Interest: Dr. Samadi's academic research focuses on hydroinformatics and cyber-physical modeling systems, an interdisciplinary approach combining water resources engineering, computer science, and data analytics.
+Dr. Samadi's research focuses on hydroinformatics and cyber-physical modeling systems, an interdisciplinary approach combining water resources engineering, computer science, and data analytics.
 The goal is to leverage advanced modeling and computing tools to address problems and challenges associated with water resource systems.
-Much of her current work is focused on machine learning applications in water resources and built environment domains, big data analytics, and hydroinformatics.
-Dr. Samadi's team has developed many packages and modeling systems, including Flood Analytics Information System (FAIS), FAIRDNN, Flood Image Classifier, Machine Learning for Irrigation Scheduling, Watershed Toolkit, and physical-based models.
+Much of her current work is focused on machine learning applications in water resources and built environment domains.
+Vidya’s research has been continuously supported by various NSF programs (CBET, CMMI, CISE, OAC, GEO) as well as by other agencies such as USGS, USDA, Savannah River National Lab, NOAA, and the Department of Transportation (DOT).

 Extension and Outreach

 Dr. Samadi serves on the WMO-Global Energy and Water Exchanges (GEWEX) Hydrometeorology Panel (GHP).
-Also, she serves as a board member of the International Environmental Modelling and Software Society.
-At the national level, Dr. Samadi serves as Chair of the CUAHSI Informatics Committee and oversees the CUAHSI informatics and data service activities, Informatics Blog, etc. At the state level, she works collaboratively with state stakeholders and other officials across the state of South Carolina to address water research and outreach.
+She also serves as a board member of the International Environmental Modelling and Software Society.
+At the state level, Vidya works collaboratively with state stakeholders and other officials across the state of South Carolina to address water research and outreach.

 Publications